pie-dao/monorepo/apps/auxo-e2e/README.md

-# Investify-e2e
+# auxo-e2e

-This package contains the e2e test suite logic for the investify app.
+This package contains the e2e test suite logic for the auxo app.

 ## Setup

-1. Make sure you have a `.env` file set in the root of the investify-e2e directory.
+1. Make sure you have a `.env` file set in the root of the auxo-e2e directory.
 You can see an example of the file in `.env.example`

 _At the time of writing, tests are written with an explicit test account in mind, grab the private key of the account from knxpwr or jordaniza_

-2. Serve the investify application on port 4200 with `Nx serve investify`
+2. Serve the auxo application on port 4200 with `Nx serve auxo`

 3. Start forks of the blockchain networks you wish to test.
 We will likely be migrating all config into this repo in the future, but for now: